 New cardholders can earn 3 Free Nights (each night valued up to 50,000 points) after qualifying purchases, plus 10x total points on eligible purchases in select categories.

 IHG Premier vs. Marriott Bonvoy Boundless Night Award Earnings

-If you earn that bonus that comes with the IHG Rewards Club Premier credit card, that is enough for 28 reward nights at a Category 1 hotel.
+If you earn that bonus that comes with the IHG Rewards Club Premier credit card, that is enough for 25 reward nights at a Category 1 hotel (plus the bonus extra Reward Night).
 Plus there’s that fourth reward night when you stay four nights in a row.